 I always have a combination of a saturation plug-in, like the Kramer Tape from Waves or the Fabfilter Saturn on my tracks to add extra harmonic content to my tracks to add warmth and harmonic depth.
 It’s something I show you in-depth inside the Drum Mix Toolkit.

 If you’ve stayed away from saturation because you’re worried that you’re going to damage your mix, you have less to worry about than you think.

 Saturation is not distortion.
-You can use saturation to distort, but by default, it’s not distortion in the sense that it destroys or dirties up your sounds.
+You can use saturation to distort, but by default, or dirties up your sounds.